hzqst/metamod-fallguys/README_FALLGUYS.md

 2. `void Touch( CBaseEntity@ pOther )` will get called when **Super Pusher** impacts or hits any player or monster positively.

-### Introduce physic objects that does their movements in Bullet Engine.
+### Introduce physic objects that calculate their movements in Bullet Engine instead of GoldSrc's Hull Clipping.

 ## AngelScript interfaces